Enhancing Computational Fluid Dynamics with Machine Learning: Improving turbulence models

 DNS is impractical for many real-world applications due to the computational cost associated with resolving all scales for flows with high Reynolds numbers, together with difficulties arising from complex geometries.
-Industrial CFD typically relies on either Reynolds-averaged Navier--Stokes (RANS) models, where no turbulent scales are simulated, or coarsely resolved large-eddy simulations (LES), where only the largest turbulent scales are resolved and smaller ones are modelled.
+Industrial CFD typically relies on either Reynolds-averaged Navier--Stokes (RANS) models, where no turbulent scales are simulated, or coarsely-resolved large-eddy simulations (LES), where only the largest turbulent scales are resolved and smaller ones are modelled.
 Here the term {\it model} refers to an {\it a-priori} assumption regarding the physics of a certain range of turbulent scales.
-In the following we discuss novel ML applications to RANS and LES modelling.
+In the following we discuss ML applications to RANS and LES modeling.